 Sloss Fright Furnace - Birmingham, AL

 Sloss Fright is a real haunted house in Birmingham.
 It is one of the most scary places on earth.
 It is the subject of many newspaper and television stories on the paranormal.
-In late September, Sloss opens to the public as one of the most popular scare attractions in Alabama.
+In September, Sloss opens to the public as one of the most popular scare attractions in Alabama.
 A scary place just gets real scary.
 Sloss Fright Furnace has two trails.
 One 30 minute tour of the furnace and another 15 minute trail tour through the surrounding woods.
 The furnace was an old steel mill in Birmingham.
 Over the years hundreds died in industrial accidents.
 Many people have seen or experienced ghosts inside the factory.
 Now each October Sloss Furnace adds man made terror to this already scary place.
 At Sloss you can expect to find snakes, bats, rats, cockroaches and creatures in a building more than 120 years old.
 The tour has added smoke, strobe lights, lasers, black lights, explosions, fire, sounds, actors, animation, and high voltage electricity to the fright.
 Ghosts and weird real life experiences are the attraction.
 What will you see and experience?
 Some characters are actors and some are possibly real ghosts.
 You never know which is which at Sloss Furnace.
 All ages can take the furnace tour.
 The trail tour is restricted to age 14 and up unless accompanied by adults.
 Typically there are wait times but not unreasonable.
 There is a restaurant in the waiting area.
 (Road-kill).
 Open most Thursday through Sunday nights in October and every night the week before Halloween.

 Spook Trail Maze of Monsters & Mahyem - Quinton, AL